pmaasz/openLens/docs/API_DOCUMENTATION.md

-# openlens API Documentation
+# OpenLens API Documentation

+> **Note**: This content has been replaced by auto-generated Sphinx documentation.
+> For the most up-to-date API reference, please see `docs/sphinx/source/api/`
+> or build the Sphinx documentation with `cd docs/sphinx && make html`.
+>
+> The Sphinx documentation uses autodoc to generate API documentation directly
+> from the source code docstrings, ensuring accuracy and up-to-date information.

-Complete API reference for using openlens as a Python library in your own projects.
+Complete API reference for using OpenLens as a Python library in your own projects.

 ---